PDKK/virt-install-fedora/README.md

 Cloned from script referenced here : https://goldmann.pl/blog/2014/01/16/running-fedora-cloud-images-on-kvm/

+Run using sudo ./virt-install-fedora <name> <ip>

+ip is the last byte of the 192.168.124.x address, and used as the last byte of the MAC address

+To get ready for an anisble install, make sure that the proxy is set correctly in dnf, then run
+    dnf install -y python2 python2-dnf libselinux-python

 # Ideas to move forward

 * Apply all this to an atomic image